WiN Law

 Objectives

-- Regularly meet as a multidisciplinary network of experts from different organisations, companies, countries, fields and backgrounds, to exchange information and discuss news, trends, and gender issues in nuclear law.
+- Regularly meet to exchange information and discuss news, trends, and gender issues in nuclear law

 - Participate in conferences, panel sessions and events related to nuclear law.